 Fee Tip 2.
 Hire an appraiser that has national reach.
 We have strategic alliances with appraisers across the nation that will do our site visits and therefore lower your costs by eliminating travel fees.

 Fee Tip 3.
 Know if you can use a desktop appraisal or need a summary appraisal.
-As we mentioned earlier this can save thousands in cost.
-And generally there the only real difference is if the appraiser physically sees the equipment.
+As we mentioned earlier, this can save thousands in cost.
+And generally there, the only real difference is if the appraiser physically sees the equipment.
 Remember that Litigation or a Bad Asset list tends to push the need for an on-site visit.

 Fee Tip 4.
 Don’t be fooled by fancy titles.
 Make sure to ask the questions mentioned in the previous section.
-And yes we do have those same fancy titles but frankly we don’t take ourselves that serious – we were raised blue collar and have worked around machinery all of our lives.
+And yes we do have those same fancy titles, but frankly we don’t take ourselves that serious – we were raised blue collar and have worked around machinery all of our lives.

 Fee Tip 5.
-It is very important to remember that for a report to be in compliance you will have to pay for it BEFORE or at the time of delivery.
-The appraiser usually will ask for half up front and half at time of delivery – This is Normal.
+It is very important to remember that for a report to be in compliance, you will have to pay for it BEFORE or at the time of delivery.
+The appraiser will usually ask for half up front and half at time of delivery – This is Normal.

 Fee Tip 6.
 Be sure when you sign the engagement agreement you note what extra charges may be if more equipment is found while on-site.
 We have seen instances where they gouge you for double their normal rate.

-Fee Tip 9.
-Line Item Count: Not all items on your Asset list need to be appraised individually – This is a personal decision in many respects.
+Fee Tip 7.
+Line Item Count: Not all items on your Asset list need to be appraised individually - This is a personal decision in many respects.
 Certain Government agencies dictate everything $2500.00 and above needs to be a separate line item on the appraisal, the SBA (Small Business Administration) recently dictated $5000.00 as the minimum bottom threshold.
 When in doubt about the appraisal threshold, please default to $2500.00 or a lower amount.
-As for small items, furniture, and electronics, you can enter all of these separately or as a batch dollar amount and we will apply industry depreciation metrics to them at a very minimal cost.
+As for small items, furniture, and electronics, you can enter all of these separately or as a batch dollar amount, and we will apply industry depreciation metrics to them at a very minimal cost.

 Fee Tip 8.
 Shameless Advertisement Here – We have decided that a Flat Rate based on Items, Hours, and Travel has worked the best for us and our customers – NO SURPRISES THAT WAY.